Jpoliachik/justinpoliachik/content/posts/2020-03_ipfs_website.md

 - Create a blog.
 I'm planning on using Hugo as a static site generator for Markdown posts.
 - Host code on GitHub
 - Use GitHub actions to publish updates to site, including updating the DNSLink record.

+### Update (2021-03-04):

+Up until today this blog was running on IPFS, hosted on Pinata, and used GitHub actions to publish updates.
+Today I switched my blog to be hosted on S3.
+I wasn't able to find an easy way of getting SSL certificates installed while redirecting my website through an IPFS Gateway.
+I'm sure this is possible - and I saw that Cloudfront helps with this - but my website was already setup in AWS Route53, so transitioning to Cloudfront was an additional hurdle.
+The simplest method was to switch to using S3 to host my static content - and this also hedges against future complexity that I might run into.
+(I am still a bit of a web developer n00b after all).
+No hard feelings IPFS - it was fun.
+And maybe I'll return someday!